Several teen driver safety research studies

 Much of our Teen Driver Safety research corresponds to at least one of the following three broad categories:

 - teen driver skills acquisition and training

 - parental enforcement and teen compliance with Graduated Driver Licensing (GDL) provisions

 The Teen Driver Safety Research team uses several methodological approaches in its work to help reduce the frequency and severity of crashes involving teens behind the wheel.
 These include:

 - driving simulation

-- analysis of existing data sources
+- linkage and analysis of existing data sources

 - on-road driving assessment